smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     > Hello, world!
 0

-When accessing in the third line, in the first term , is replaced with its value by the interpreter, before looking the map member with that name up and returning the result, .
-In the second term , the interpreter looks for a member of with the key , can't find one, and tacitly creates a new one which is initialized with the value `0`.[^15]
+When accessing ~z~ in the third line, in the first term ~z(target)~, ~target~ is replaced with its value ~tschaka~ by the interpreter, before looking the map member with that name up and returning the result, ~\"Hello,\ world!\"~.
+In the second term ~z.target~, the interpreter looks for a member of ~z~ with the key ~target~, can't find one, and tacitly creates a new one which is initialized with the value ~0~.[^15]

 This makes the parentheses notation particularly useful when you want to decide at runtime which map member you want to access: With dot notation, access is fixed, but with parentheses notation you can pass a variable to determine which member to use in that instance.

-For both arrays and maps, will give you the number of elements in the structure.
-But note that this isn't the total number of elements, but only the number of elements in the &raquo;top dimension&laquo;.
+For both arrays and maps, `len(x)` will give you the number of elements in the structure.
+But note that this isn't the total number of elements, but only the number of elements in the ~top\ dimension~.

 For example, when initializing an array as